ihr/house-automation/README.md

 # How to run this app from localhost

-NOTE: Be aware that while trying with UI, there will be a delay of roughly 400ms between a control action in the Control View and the update on the Status view, that is to simulate the network latency to a certain extend
+NOTE: Be aware that while playing with the UI, there will be a (configurable) delay of roughly 400ms between a control action in the Control View and the update on the Status view, that is to simulate the network latency to a certain extend

 ```